 This is a good news / bad news story.
-The good news is that Amazon is taking concrete steps to stop bad actors who create false children on your listings so they can leverage all your hard work getting honest reviews, or who get rid of your parent listing, so all your children are stranded.
+The good news is that Amazon is taking concrete steps to stop bad actors who create false children on your product listings so they can leverage all your hard work getting honest reviews, or who get rid of your parent listing, so all your children are stranded.
 Poor orphan children.

 The bad news is the chaos, false positives and suspensions.
-I worked on two cases recently where the core issue turned out to be listing errors.
+I worked on two cases recently where the core issue turned out to be product listing errors.
 In the first case the seller was taken down for review manipulation (crazy, right?).
 In the second they weren’t suspended, but they couldn’t create new listings and the violation was duplicate listings.
 This is a company that creates tens of thousands of legit listings every year, and they aren’t duplicates.

 It took me a while to figure it out, but now I get it.
 In each case the seller had problems with improper variations.
 Amazon’s policies around variations, bundles and multipacks are confusing enough, but now that Amazon is having to fend off bad actors who deliberately manipulate listings to create advantage for themselves…it’s chaos.